BunyMan/BunyMan/README.md

 👋 Hi, I’m @BunyMan.
 I'm a Junior Software Developer at [BERD®](https://www.berd.eu/home/), a Community Manager/Bot Developer at [Miles in The Sky](https://milesinthesky.education),
-👀 I'm interested in AI (although I still haven't coded anything in that regard) and cyber security.
+👀 I'm interested in AI/Machine Learning (although I still haven't coded anything in that regard) and cyber security.
 🌱 Currently learning C at [42 Lisboa](https://www.42lisboa.com/), JavaScript, TypeScript, SQL ORM and will start C++ and React soon.
 Python🐍 is my jam
 💞️ Looking to collaborate on anything really, as long as it is code related I'm in and willing to help
 📫 You can send me an email @ jpbuny@gmail.com and I'll answer as soon as I see it!